Doing business with the United States of America

 Latest news

 The US has cast its votes and Donald Trump will become the 47th president of the United States of America.
 The result may affect trade between the Netherlands and the US.
-The US is expected to impose additional import duties on foreign products in 2025 and this will also affect the Dutch economy (in Dutch).
-Research by Rabobank just before the election shows these may rise by 5% or 10%.
+The US is expected to impose additional import duties on foreign products in 2025.
+For most products, there will be an additional import duty of 10%.
+For vehicles, this could even be 100%.
+Additional import duties in the US will also affect the Dutch economy (in Dutch).
+The Netherlands Bureau for Economic Policy Analysis (CPB) calculated that Dutch imports from and exports to the US will fall by 1%.

 In response, the EU will impose additional import duties on US products.
 It is not yet known which products these are or how high the extra duty will be.
 These additional import duties may take effect from the third quarter of 2025.